marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/named-address-spaces.rst

 On the RL78 target, variables qualified with ``__far`` are accessed with 32-bit pointers (20-bit addresses) rather than the default 16-bit addresses.
-Non-far variables are assumed to appear in the topmost 64 KiB of the address space.
+Non-far variables are assumed to appear in the topmost 64 |nbsp| KiB of the address space.

 .. index:: x86 named address spaces